-MSW, RSW, Psychotherapist, CYCP, IFS Therapist (IFS Institute), Founder & Clinical Lead
+Michelle L. Guy, MSW, RSW, Psychotherapist, IFS Therapist (IFSI), Founder & Clinical Lead

 Hello, I'm Michelle!

-As a “neuro-spicy” individual and a parent to two kids identified as multi-exceptional, I get the complexities that come with being neurodivergent (and being a parent!).
+As a “neuro-spicy” individual and a parent to two kids identified as multi-exceptional, I get the complexities that come with being neurodivergent, and of being a parent of kids who may not "fit in" with their peers or the systems designed to teach and take care of them.
 I also know the challenges of finding a therapist who truly understands you and is the best fit for you and your family.
-Knowing that this fit was so hard to find, I opened Acorn & Anchor Therapy Centre in 2019.
+Knowing that this fit can be so hard to find, I opened Acorn & Anchor Therapy Centre in 2019, a space where the "right fit" is highly valued.

-I wanted to create a space where people could feel seen, heard, and truly understood.
+AATC is a space where people feel seen, heard, and truly understood.
 As a therapist, mentor, and clinical leader to the AATC team, my approach is all about connection and relationship.
 I believe that therapy should be as unique as the person who shows up for sessions.
-That’s why I integrate a variety of therapeutic approaches, including a Relational, and Trauma-based model that integrates aspects of Neural-development, Family Systems, Polyvagal, Calming the Central Nervous System, IFS (Internal Family Systems) CBT, DBT, and other trauma-informed methods.
-I tailor each session to meet my clients where they are—whether they’re working through trauma, developing better self-regulation, or navigating the ups and downs of life transitions.
+That’s why I integrate a variety of therapeutic approaches, including a Relational, and Trauma-based model that integrates aspects of Neural-development, Family Systems, Polyvagal systems, IFS (Internal Family Systems) and building skills that work for each client outside of "textbook" approoaches.
+I tailor each session to meet my clients where they are—whether they’re working through trauma, developing self-regulation, or navigating the ups and downs of life transitions.

-Over the years, I’ve also developed my own unique tools and approaches, like the Brain Animals model™ as a part of the Acorn & Anchor Approach, which I use to guide my work and help clients better understand themselves and their inner systems.
-Our team is here to help you understand the internal parts of your system, everything from biology and attachment to the impacts of past relationships and trauma.
+Over the years, I’ve also developed my own unique tools and approaches, like the Brain Animals model™ as a part of the Acorn & Anchor Approach.
+Brain Animals helps clients better understand themselves and their inner systems.
 This insight leads to healing and growth.
-With young people, we focus on building self-worth, enhancing relationships, and developing healthy ways to manage emotions and trauma responses, all of which often lead to improved behavior, mood, and motivation.
+With young people, we focus on building self-worth, enhancing relationships, and developing healthy ways to manage emotions and trauma responses, all of which often lead to improved behaviour, mood, and increased motivation.

 * The five domains of giftedness: intellectual, academic, creative, leadership, and visual/performing arts.